Pariharx7/Pariharx7/README.md

 -->

-- 🔭 I’m currently working on -> my Open Source Journey
+- 🔭 I’m currently working on Open Source
-- 🌱 I’m currently learning -> Data Structure and Algorithm in Java
+- 🌱 I’m currently learning Data Structure and Algorithms in Java
-- 👯 I’m looking to collaborate on -> better opportunities to work and build a good resume
+- 👯 I’m looking to collaborate
-- 💬 Ask me about ->Anything you like❤
+- 💬 Ask me about anything you like❤
-- 📫 How to reach me:-> Will update soon✌

 <!-- 😄 Pronouns: -->